-The Design Heuristic, Adjust function through movement, describes concepts in which participants created moving parts that could adjust the core function of the product.
-The moving parts performed the same function, but moved to control the level of that function (e.g., how much sunlight is captured, or how hot the oven gets).
-As shown in Figure 7, Participant 4 created a box with adjustable side reflecting panels to control heat, while Participant 27 created a tripod stand with a parabolic dish that can swivel to face the sun for the same function.
+The Design Heuristic Adjust function through movement describes concepts in which participants created moving parts that could adjust the core function of the product.
+The moving parts performed the same function, but moved to control the level of that function (e.g., how much sunlight is captured or how hot the oven gets).
+As shown in Figure 6, Participant 4 created a box with adjustable side reflecting panels to control heat, while Participant 27 created a tripod stand with a parabolic dish that can swivel to face the sun for the same function.
 Another Design Heuristic, Change flexibility, captured cases where participants substituted a flexible material for a rigid one, or vice versa.
-As shown in Figure 7, Participant 26 created a flexible, transparent food bag to replace a rigid pot, and Participant 36 used reflective blankets instead of rigid mirrors.
+As shown in Figure 6, Participant 36 used reflective blankets instead of rigid mirrors.

-For Contextualize, evidence included concepts that made use of the location where users would cook.
+For Contextualize, evidence included concepts that made use of the locations where users would cook.
 These concepts included places such as campsites, community centers, and stores, and built upon an assumed context.
-As shown in Figure 7, Participant 31 designed a system for creating iced tea in a café setting, while Participant 36 created a large-scale device for a park in which community members could place their food dishes to cook.
-For Create system, concepts were identified that included multi-stage processes moving through more than one functional component or multiple phases to complete the function.
+As shown in Figure 6, Participant 31 designed a system for creating iced tea in a café setting, while Participant 36 created a large-scale device for a park in which community members could place their food dishes to cook.
+For Create system, concepts were identified that included multistage processes moving through more than one functional component or multiple phases to complete the function.
 Often, participants created systems by heating an alternative fluid that would then be used to cook the food.
-As shown in Figure 7, Participant 24 heated water in a long black tube, and then used it to heat the underside of a parabolic dish.
+Participant 24 heated water in a long black tube and then used it to heat the underside of a parabolic dish.
 After identifying heat loss as a problem with lidded pots, Participant 31 created a device in which food (beans) could be inserted in one end, cooked, and then automatically dispensed.

 Impose hierarchy on functions was evident in concepts that included a set of tasks that need to be performed in a particular order to achieve the function.
 This is distinguished from Create system by the hierarchical structure of the components and the focus on controlling user interaction with the system.
-As shown in Figure 7, Participant 7 created a set of absorbent black cubes that must be put in the sun to collect heat before being placed in the grill to cook the food, and Participant 29 created a cooking device that requires the user to fold down the reflectors in order to access the food compartment.
-Figure 7 shows concepts with the Design Heuristic Repeat, where multiple similar elements allowed larger functions to be created out of smaller parts, or increased the functional intensity of the product.
-As shown in Figure 7, Participant 17 replaced a single metal sheet with small flat reflective strips repeated multiple times to make a parabolic dish, and Participant 9 used multiple mirrors to direct sunlight towards the food.
+As shown in Figure 6, Participant 7 created a set of absorbent black cubes that must be put in the sun to collect heat before being placed in the grill to cook the food, and Participant 29 created a cooking device that requires the user to fold down the reflectors in order to access the food compartment.
+Figure 6 shows concepts with the Design Heuristic Repeat, where multiple similar elements allowed larger functions to be created out of smaller parts or increased the functional intensity of the product.
+Participant 17 replaced a single metal sheet with multiple mirror tiles make a parabolic dish, and Participant 9 used multiple mirrors to direct sunlight towards the food.